vicwomg/jamtrip/README.md

 This builds the platform executables into the ./release directory.

+Note: in order to build for raspberry pi, replace the second line above with: `yarn package --arm7l`

 ## Details

 In order to simplify setup, JamTrip makes the following assumptions: